 Introduction

 One way to think about programming is that a program applies a series of instructions to a set of data in order to produce some result.
 For example, consider the software that is used to calculate income taxes.
-These programs have encode the rules of calculating income taxes.
-The actual results is based on the data supplied to the software by the user and other data sources.
-The program is the same no matter who uses it.
-However, the data used depends on what is entered and thus the final tax balance will be different.
+All of the programs in this list have one thing in common... they encode the rules of calculating income taxes.

 Learning Outcomes